Aswinth21/Circulate-the-values-of-N-variables/README.md

 Using the slicing concept rotate the list

 ### Step 5:
+Print the value it would be circulated
 ### Step 6:
+End the program
 ## Program:
 #Program to circulate N values.<br>
 #Developed by: Aswinth T<br>